edguerreros/IWA-DotNet/README.md

 ## Overview

-_IWA.NET (Insecure Web App) Pharmacy Direct_ is an example Microsoft.NET Core Web Application for use in **DevSecOps** scenarios and demonstrations.
+_IWA.NET (Insecure Web App) Pharmacy Direct_ is an example Microsoft.NET Web Application for use in **DevSecOps** scenarios and demonstrations.
 It includes some examples of bad and insecure code - which can be found using static and dynamic application security testing tools such as [Micro Focus Fortify](https://www.microfocus.com/en-us/cyberres/application-security).